inex/ixp-manager-docs-md/docs/grapher/mrtg.md

     You'll find examples of [IXP graphs](https://www.inex.ie/ixp/statistics/ixp) and [infrastructure graphs](https://www.inex.ie/ixp/statistics/infrastructure) on INEX's own [IXP Manager](https://www.inex.ie/ixp/) where they are public be default.

+* **Location Aggregate Graphs**

+    These are defined and built automatically from the locations / facilities you have defined and the switches you have assigned to them.
+These graphs are available from the *Statistics* menu under *Facility Aggregate Graphs*.

+    These graphs are the aggregate of all peering ports **excluding** core/trunk ports on a given switch.
+It is the aggregate of traffic originating and/or terminating in a location rather than traffic simply passing through a location.

+    You'll find examples of [locaiton graphs](https://www.inex.ie/ixp/statistics/location) on INEX's own [IXP Manager](https://www.inex.ie/ixp/) where they are public be default.

 * **Switch Aggregate Graphs**

     These are defined and built automatically from the switches you have defined.
 These graphs are available from the *Statistics* menu under *Switch Aggregate Graphs*.